PySCeS/PyscesToolbox/README.rst

 Important notices
 -----------------

-For readers of "Tracing regulatory routes in metabolism using generalised supply-demand analysis" published in `BMC Systems Biology <https://doi.org/10.1186/s12918-015-0236-1>`__
+For readers of “Tracing regulatory routes in metabolism using generalised supply-demand analysis” published in `BMC Systems Biology <https://doi.org/10.1186/s12918-015-0236-1>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use the Jupyter notebook file included as "Additional file 5" in the
+To use the Jupyter notebook file included as “Additional file 5” in the
 paper, please install the **latest version** of PySCeSToolbox specified
 under `Installation <#installation>`__.

-The two PySCeS MDL model files included as "Addition file 1" and
+The two PySCeS MDL model files included as “Additional file 1” and
-"Addition file 2" are required to run the notebook.
+“Additional file 2” are required to run the notebook.
 They should be
-renamed to "Hoefnagel\_moiety\_ratio.psc" and "Curien.psc",
+renamed to “Hoefnagel_moiety_ratio.psc” and “Curien.psc”, respectively.
-respectively.
-Further instructions are included within the notebook and
-on this page.
+Further instructions are included within the notebook and on this page.

 Changes:
 ~~~~~~~~